The employment lawyers at the Genie Harrison Law Firm are committed to protecting victims of disability discrimination.

 - All of the emails, letters, and doctor’s notes regarding your condition(s), requests for time off and your employer’s responses;

 - An organizational chart of the company or employer;

 - Your applications for FMLA or CFRA leave, for short term or long term disability insurance benefits, for state disability and/or for unemployment; and

 For us to advise you about whether you have a case we can take, we must review as much information as possible because these cases are often highly dependent on the information that is included in documents like those we have listed above.

-At the Genie Harrison Law Firm to help you assess whether or not you may have a viable disability discrimination claim.
+Please contact the lawyers at Genie Harrison Law Firm to help you assess whether or not you may have a viable disability discrimination claim.
 We are passionate, relentless employment lawyers who have earned a solid reputation fighting for California employee rights.
 Through single-plaintiff, multi-plaintiff and class action cases, we have obtained in excess of $73 million in settlements and verdicts for our clients.
 But just as significantly, we have improved the working conditions for countless employees.
 We care about California employee rights, and we make a difference.